Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: The Longitudinal Markov-Switching Latent Space Model

 \subsection{Model Properties}

 We now present some of the properties of the MS-LS Model in (\ref{eq:pois}), (\ref{eq:intensity}) and (\ref{eq:ms}).
 With Assumption \ref{Ass:Indep}, we extend the scope of the Latent Variable Model provided in \citet{rastelli2016properties} to weighted temporal networks.
-To enhance readability, we drop the country index $r$.
-In addition, we do not consider the political-leaning equation (\ref{eq:betaLean}) since this is quite specific to our application and we aim to present the properties of a general network model.
+In this section, we do not consider the political-leaning equation (\ref{eq:betaLean}) since this is quite specific to our application and we aim to present the properties of a general network model.

-\begin{assumption} Given an undirected temporal network, $\mathcal{G}_t=(V,E_t)$, for $t=1,2,\ldots$ having vertex set $V \subset \mathbb{N} $ and weighted edge sets $E_t \subset V\times V$ with characteristic weight $Y_{ijt}$, we assume a sequence of latent coordinates $\{X_{1t}, \ldots,X_{Nt}\}$ for $t=1,2,\ldots$ with $X_{it}\in\mathcal{X}\subset\mathbb{R}^{d}$ for each node $i\in V$ and time index $t\in\mathbb{N}$. \end{assumption}
+\begin{assumption} Given an undirected temporal network, $\mathcal{G}_t=(V,E_t, \mathbf{Y}_t)$, for $t=1,2,\ldots$ having vertex set $V \subset \mathbb{N} $ and weighted edge sets $E_t \subset V\times V$ with characteristic weight $Y_{ijt}$, we assume a sequence of latent coordinates $\{\boldsymbol{X}_{1t}, \ldots,\boldsymbol{X}_{Nt}\}$ for $t=1,2,\ldots$ with $\boldsymbol{X}_{it}\in\mathcal{X}\subset\mathbb{R}^{d}$ for each node $i\in V$ and time index $t\in\mathbb{N}$. \end{assumption}